Introduction

 2. Preventing Respiratory Issues

-For homes with occupants prone to respiratory problems or with compromised immune systems, maintaining clean furnace filters is even more crucial.
-The reduction of potential triggers for respiratory issues can lead to a noticeable improvement in comfort and health.
+For families with members who have respiratory issues or weak immune systems, keeping furnace filters clean is even more important.
+Reducing potential triggers can lead to big improvements in health and comfort.

 3. Essential for Comfortable Living Spaces